jack-bradshaw/Spyglass/README.md

 Older versions are available in [the Maven repo](https://bintray.com/matthewtamlin/maven).

 ## Quick tutorial
 The traditional approach to handling attributes is full of boilerplate code and clumsy resource handling.
 The Spyglass framework addresses these issues with compile-time code generation.
-To demonstrate how it works, here's an example showing how to make a custom view that displays a String title.
+To demonstrate how it works, lets make a custom view with a configurable title.

 Step 1: Create a custom view class.
 ```java